kevin137/kisa/SLTA_notes_Class03.md

 >          Sₛ ⟼ f^ = f^ₛₘ ≈ fₚ
 >          L(f^) ≈ L(fₚ)

-( f^  as in "f hat"; hat means it depends on the data, both the cardinality and the specific instance, fₚ the exact minimizer of these overall possible functions )
+( ^f  as in "f hat"; hat means it depends on the data, both the cardinality and the specific instance, fₚ the exact minimizer of these overall possible functions )